Location: Raglan, New Zealand – 3 and 5 day options

 - Debrief – understand what you need to work on to keep progressing, the logical order to increase your skills, when to go to a smaller board if thats your goal, and get tips on things you can do to speed up your progress.

 Think Beyond Standing Up, Green Wave Riding is the Goal

 Another thing I’ve noticed while doing lessons is that some people think learning to surf is all about standing up.
 They think that if they can stand up they’ve succeeded in becoming a surfer, or if they can’t stand up easily they think there is no hope for them.

 Learning to stand up is important but it’s not something you need to become obsessed with.
 Some people find it easy, others find it tricky – especially if they lack flexibility, but with persistence it gets easier and easier.

-I hope the following two video clips will convince you that riding a real green wave should be your main goal.
+I hope the following two video clips (excuse the poor quality – will update them soon!) will convince you that riding a real green wave should be your main goal.
 If conditions allow, it is very possible you could achieve this goal on your beginners surf course.

 Riding a Green Wave

 This surf course is more of a commitment than you’ll need with other surfs schools, but if you really want to surf well I hope you’ll understand the logic behind it and give yourself the time to do this properly.
 The surf course is delivered in 2.5 – 3 hour sessions.